There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart or API’s Quick Start even work.

 Don’t worry if your aquarium becomes cloudy at first.

-The water will get clear within two to three days.
+The water will get clear within two to three days or, at the worst, a week.

 This is not one of those posts where I discuss the pros and cons of both products and leave the choice to you.